Sledmine/mercury/docs/PACKAGE.md

     "label": "chimera",
     // Version of the dependency package
     "version": "3.14.16",
-    // This value can be nil or not present resulting into getting the latest package available }
+    // This value can be null or not present resulting into getting the latest package available }
 ```

-Right now mercury does not support operators to decide which version should be preferred over currently installed versions or a range of safe to use versions, a dependency with a higher version number always will be preferred over currenty installed one and the older will be removed.
+Right now mercury does not support operators to decide which version should be preferred over currently installed versions or a range of safe to use versions, a dependency with a higher version number always will be preferred over a currently installed one and the older will be removed.

 # FAQ